 In Britain we’ve been conditioned to believe that you can’t go wrong with property.
 I can understand wanting to own your own home as that provides a sense of security.
 I can also understand buying rental properties as financial investments.
 But I don’t know why people feel the need to own holiday homes.
 I prefer to keep my holiday homes in the cloud, from where they can be rented with minimum hassle and maximum optionality.

-We just got back recently from spending a week living in an apartment bang in the middle of Rome.
 The apartment was great and the neighbourhood (Trastevere) was beautiful and cosmopolitan.
 But I didn’t feel any need to buy the apartment as I know there are any number of great apartments in cool neighbourhoods in amazing places all over the world.

 Each time you buy something, you lose some optionality and freedom and you acquire an obligation to look after that possession.
 If I bought the Rome apartment, the dream would be replaced with the reality of dealing with Italian tradespeople.